rodneyshupe/Cookbook/Recipes/Entrees/Veg/SheetPanGnocchi.rst

 Directions
 ----------

 1. Preheat oven to 450F.
-In a large bowl, combine gnocchi, chopped red onion, zucchini, peppers, asparagus and sundried tomatoes.
-Add olive oil and oregano, basil and red pepper flakes.
+In a large bowl, combine gnocchi, red onion, zucchini, peppers, asparagus and sun-dried tomatoes; add olive oil, oregano, basil and red pepper flakes.
-2. Stir veggies and gnocchi in oil and spices until completely coated However, you may need to add more oil or herbs if you're using more veggies.
+2. Stir until gnocchi and veggies are completely coated, adding more oil or herbs if using more veggies.
-3. On a parchment-lined baking sheet, spread out veggies and gnocchi evenly so they are not overlapping.
+3. Spread evenly on a parchment-lined baking sheet so they are not overlapping.
-4. Bake for 35 to 45 minutes, turning once halfway through to prevent burning.
-We are looking for a golden crisp coating on the gnocchi and caramelised veggies.
+4. Bake until golden and crisp with caramelised veggies, 35 to 45 minutes, turning once halfway through to prevent burning.
-5. Allow to cool and then garnish with fresh herbs and crumbled feta!
+5. Cool, then garnish with fresh herbs and crumbled feta.